newrelic/kafka-connect-newrelic/newrelic-kafka-connector/README.md

 ### Sample Configuration
-This is a sample configuration for an Event connector in .properties format:
+This is basic sample configuration for an Event connector in .properties format:
 ```
 name=newrelic-logs-sink-connector